Junior School Academic Philosophy, Framework, and Program

 At Southridge, we are partners in each child’s learning journey!

-At Southridge, students in Kindergarten through Grade 5 participate in the PYP and students in Grades 6 and 7 participate in a two-year, shortened MYP program that is positioned as a follow-up to the PYP.
-This unique-to-Southridge configuration ensures that our Grade 6 and 7 students have the opportunity to increasingly engage in disciplinary learning, which enables us to best prepare them to transition to our Senior School, where the Harkness philosophy and discussion-based learning are the main pedagogical approaches.
+The IB provides a research-based, international philosophy and framework that engages Junior School students in rigorous, globally significant, inquiry-based teaching and learning.
+In addition, we embed the BC Ed Plan within the IB framework.
+IB schools worldwide offer different configurations of the IB programs to best support their unique school context.
+At Southridge, students in Kindergarten through Grade 5 participate in the PYP and students in Grades 6 and 7 participate in a two-year, abbreviated MYP program that follows on from the PYP.
+This unique Southridge configuration ensures that our Grade 6 and 7 students have the opportunity to increasingly engage in disciplinary learning as we prepare them to transition to our Senior School, where the Harkness philosophy and discussion-based learning are the main approaches to teaching and learning.
+In a two-year MYP program, students do not participate in MYP External Examinations or the MYP Personal Project.

-Through the IB PYP and MYP programs, all Junior School students have access to a broad and balanced curriculum that promotes conceptual learning through a focus on organizing ideas that are relevant across subject disciplines.
-An explicit focus on concepts helps to integrate learning, adds coherence to the curriculum, deepens disciplinary understanding, builds developmentally appropriate capacity for students to engage with complex ideas, and allows for transfer of learning to new contexts.
+Through the IB PYP and MYP programs, all Junior School students participate in a broad and balanced curriculum that promotes intellectual curiosity and deep learning by focusing on concepts and big ideas.
+An explicit focus on concepts helps students connect their educational experiences, adds coherence to the curriculum, deepens disciplinary understanding and skill development, builds students’ capacity to engage with increasingly complex ideas, promotes learning transfer, while developing the Approaches to Learning (ATL) and the IB Learner Profile.

-At Southridge, all students engage in learning through the following disciplines and areas:
+At Southridge, all students engage in learning in the following subjects/curriculum areas:

-- Design (integrated in the PYP; as a specific subject in the MYP)
+- Applied Design, Skills, and Technologies (integrated the PYP; as a specific subject called Design in the MYP)

 - English Language Arts